Charles H. Treat: Political career

-His death
+Death

 He died on Monday, May 30, 1910 from apoplexy at the age of 68 in his apartment in the Hotel Victoria around 11:00 a.m.
 He was pronounced dead by Dr. Gilday.
 Funeral services were held June 2, 1910 at 3:00 p.m. at the Grace Church, New York on 802 Broadway near Tenth Street.
 The services were conducted by Dr. Slattery, rector of the church, who was assisted by the Rev. Charles T. Walkley, rector of the Grace Church, Orange, New Jersey, of which Treat was a communicant for fifteen years.
 He was a member of the Union League Republicans and West Side Republican Clubs in New York.
 He was married to Mrs. Frances Emily Huxford and they had two daughters.